convince-project/active-simulate-plan/README.md

 # ACTIVE-SIMULATE-PLAN

-This repo contains the source code for ACTIVE-SIMULATE-PLAN, a minimalistic, simulation-free implementation of Monte Carlo Tree Search (MCTS) for finding sequences of causal interventions that transform an initial symbolic state into a goal state for unknown anomalies.
+This repo contains the source code for ACTIVE-SIMULATE-PLAN, a simulation-free implementation of Monte Carlo Tree Search (MCTS) for finding sequences of causal interventions that transform an initial symbolic state into a goal state for unknown anomalies.

 ## Architecture